 How to book/order: Walk-in, call 818-762-1221 or order via ChowNow for takeout, and order delivery via UberEats and other apps.

-How to book/order: You can wait in the line (with proof of vaccination only!) or order delivery via all of the big partner apps.
+How to book/order: You can wait in the line or order delivery via all of the big partner apps.

 How to book/order: Walk-in or order takeout and delivery online.

 Owned by the same family since the '60s, Brent’s is known for their cheese blintzes, Stuffed Kishka, and for their Black Pastrami Reuben, one of few pastrami sandwiches in town that can legitimately rival Langer’s.
 The pastrami is particularly peppery, served on high-quality grilled rye bread with Swiss cheese, sauerkraut, and Russian dressing, a messy, indulgent monster.

 How to book/order: Walk in or select a location and order takeout online.